andresamarilis/sonic-run-game/README.md

 # sonic-run-game
 simple Sonic the hedgehog game.
-Avoid the motobug by jumping (mouse click) over the motobug.
+Avoid the motobug by jumping over it (mouse click).

 created by myself with the help of https://www.youtube.com/watch?v=bG2BmmYr9NQ. created using html, css, javascript.